 doctrine.
 The greater part of the people could neither read nor write.
 Therefore the warnings regarding the result of a bad and evil life on earth were reflected above the entrance and in the interior of the church in a striking way.
 Often a scene of the Last Judgment can be found above the main entrance, the west-portal.
 This scene reminded the people of what awaited them and stimulated them to live a good and descent life.
 In many other places of the Romaine (Early Middle Ages) churches the horrifying scenes regarding hell and damnation can be found, which of course had the same effect on the people.

 In medieval society the church and the nobility formed the elite who completely held all power.
 Around 1200 that changed because of the slowly reviving and growing economy.
 Part of the people managed to free themselves from the feudal system and due to free trade they builded an independent life.
 New cities arose and a whole new community originated: middle class.
 This middle class brought about enormous changes in the established social structure.
 Their little autonomy made it possible to obtain a certain kind of self-government.
-Beceause of this their cities became more and more independent and often also more powerfull.
+Beceause of this

 The birth of the cities, the flourishing business and the growing independency of the people also brought about a huge change in their religious beliefs.
 They believed the growing prosperity to be a sign of Gods good intentions for mankind.
 Their feeling of constant fear for Gods punishment made way for His glorification.
 They were feeling euforicly happy beceause God had spared mankind.
 This changing mentality caused a new movement in plastic arts and architecture: The Gothic Period.